| |

 establishment, and so no object has self-nature or is truly

 (absolutely) established.
-The Prâsangika is the highest view.
+Logically, the Prâsangika is the highest view.

 This ladder designates an increasingly